GuruROM v6

 - J10/J11 - If the ID jumper block is present (few early HC's, most HC8's), J10 or J11 shorted indicates 7Mhz 33C93A operation.
 Otherwise, 14Mhz operation is assumed in all other cases (open/default).
 Some early revision cards had problems with J10 being detected, so J11 was also used.

-- J12* (shorted) toggles the sending of the Sync negotation defined in the SCSI protocol.
+- J12** (shorted) toggles the sending of Sync negotation sequence defined in the SCSI protocol.
 Some older and poorly designed SCSI devices could hang on the Sync query.
-On omniscsi.device <=v6.14, it doesn't send it by default (overrides this globally with the jumper on, or per ID with a GuruROM tool option used during boot).
+On omniscsi.device <=v6.14, it doesn't send the Sync query by default (globally override with this jumper on, or per ID with a GVPSCSICtrl option used during boot).
 On v6.16 the command is sent by default (enabled), and the feature is disabled with the jumper on.
-In either case, it is toggled by device ID with the GuruROM tool used during boot.
-The boot block of the target device (if written as set) can also override the jumper setting for that device.
-The GuruROM tool will override current devcie setting at any time.
+In either case, it is toggled by device ID with GVPSCSICtrl if used during boot.
+The boot block of the target device (if set to enable) can also override the controller jumper setting (for that device).
+The GVPSCSICtrl tool will override any current device setting at any time.

 GVP G-Force and A530 Accelerators with PGA-package type CPUs are default set for 14Mhz clocking of the 33C93A and require no changes.

-68030 G-Force: Default settings of CN14 and CN15 (if present) are for 14Mhz
+68030 G-Force (MACH130 chip): Default settings of CN14 and CN15 (if present) are for 14Mhz

-68040 G-Force: Default settings of CN11 and CN12 are for 14Mhz
+68040 G-Force: Default settings of CN11 and CN12 are properly set for 14Mhz

 The original Combo-030 boards (22/33MHz) with surface-mount CPU/FPU, always clock the SCSI chip at 7Mhz.
 There is no option to select, nor modify, that clock design.
 Use of GuruROM on these boards yields no performance improvement (i.e. - Sync is not possible) over the v3.x/v4.x FastROM.
+Unless some other GuruROM feature is needed, you probably want to stick with the v3.14 or later gvpscsi.device driver.

 A1208 - The default settings for the 33C93A are for 14Mhz clock.